Sequester

 April 2, 2021

-Jury duty is a civic duty that all US citizens are expected to do.
+Jury duty is a civic duty that all US citizens are expected to perform.
 When you are summoned by the court to serve on a jury, it will decide the outcome of a trial.
 Because of the disruption and uncertainty, many people dread being called for jury duty.
 When you get the summon, you must…

 Read more →